-You may be able to electronically file Form 8300 using FinCEN's Bank Secrecy Act (BSA) Electronic Filing cash is received.
-The statement must show the name, telephone number, and address of the information contact for the business, the aggregate amount of reportable cash received, and that the information was furnished to the IRS.
+You may be able to electronically file Form 8300 using FinCEN's Bank Secrecy Act (BSA) Electronic Filing

 (E-Filing) System as an alternative method to filing a paper Form 8300.
 To get more information, visit the BSA E-Filing System, at http://bsaefiling.fincen.treas.gov/ main.html.